AstraZeneca/rexmex/README.md

 * **[Catalog Coverage](docs)** from Author *et al.*: [Title](paper_link) (Venue year)
 * **[Weighted Catalog Coverage](docs)** from Author *et al.*: [Title](paper_link) (Venue year)

 Head over to our [documentation](https://rexmex.readthedocs.io) to find out more about installation and data handling, a full list of implemented methods, and datasets.
-For a quick start, check out our [examples](https://github.com/AZ-AI/rexmex/tree/master/examples/).
+For a quick start, check out our [examples](https://github.com/AstraZeneca/rexmex/tree/master/examples/).

-If you notice anything unexpected, please open an [issue](https://github.com/AZ-AI/rexmex/issues) and let us know.
-If you are missing a specific method, feel free to open a [feature request](https://github.com/AZ-AI/rexmex/issues).
+If you notice anything unexpected, please open an [issue](https://github.com/AstraZeneca/rexmex/issues) and let us know.
+If you are missing a specific method, feel free to open a [feature request](https://github.com/AstraZeneca/rexmex/issues).
 We are motivated to constantly make RexMex even better.

 --------------------------------------------------------------------------------

-**Installation via pip**
+**Installation via the command line**

 RexMex can be installed with the following command after the repo is cloned.